 Workings of Business: Realities of the Private Sector

-- Sara Weller, Trustee, Lloyds, former Managing Director, Argos
+- Sara Weller, Non-Executive Director, Lloyds, DWP, Cambridge University, and former MD, Argos

 - Jeremy Lawson, Chief Economist, Aberdeen Standard Investments

-- Nick Lakin, Group Corporate Affairs Director, Kingfisher
+- Nick Lakin, Group Director of Corporate Affairs, Kingfisher

 *Please be aware that the below link will take you to an external eventbrite website where your information will be collected*